-However, the evidence that something is depleting Li at the low metallicity end suggests that its abundance may also be modified in halo stars with moderate metallicity so the observed abundance should be considered a lower bound rather than a measure of the primordial Li.
-In fact Li in Pop II stars may have been partially destroyed due to mixing of the outer layers with the hotter interior [68].
-Such processes can be constrained by the absence of significant scatter in Li versus Fe [59] but Li depletion by a factor as large as ~ 1.8 has been suggested [69].
-A new model [70] predicts Li significantly destroyed in the pre-MS phase by overshoot mixing, and then partially restored by late accretion of fresh non-Li depleted material has been proposed.
-They show that it is also possible to recover the Spite plateau while starting from an initial $\text{Li}/\text{H}|{\text{P}} = 5.3 \times 10^{-10}$ suggested by both Planck and Deuterium baryonic density estimation [67,70].
+However, the evidence that something is depleting Li at the low metallicity end suggests that its abundance may also be modified in halo stars with moderate metallicity.
+The observed abundance should thus be considered a lower bound rather than a measure of primordial Li.
+In fact, Li in Pop II stars may have been partially destroyed due to mixing of the outer layers with the hotter interior [75].
+Such processes can be constrained by the absence of significant scatter in Li versus Fe [65], but Li depletion by a factor as large as ~ 1.8 may have occured [76].
+A recent model [74] predicts that Li is significantly destroyed in the pre-main-sequence phase by overshoot mixing and then partially restored by late accretion of fresh non-Li depleted material; the Spite plateau is recovered starting from an initial $\text{Li}/\text{H}|{\text{P}} = 5.3 \times 10^{-10}$ which corresponds to the baryon density indicated by both the CMB and the D abundance [73, 74].

-Stellar determination of Li abundances typically sum over both stable isotopes Li and Li.
-Recent high-precision measurements are sensitive to the tiny isotopic shift in Li absorption (which manifests itself in the shape of the blended, thermally broadened line) and indicate Li/Li $\leq 0.05$ [71,72], thus confirming that Li is dominant.
-A claim of a Li plateau (analogous to the Li plateau) has been made [71], suggesting a significant primordial Li abundance.
-This has, however, been challenged by new observations and analyses [73,74,72], which show that stellar convective motions can generate asymmetries in the line shape that mimic the presence of Li.
-Hence the deduced abundance ratio Li/Li < 0.05 in the best studied stars presently provides a robust upper limit on the Li abundance [72].
+Stellar determination of Li abundances typically sum over both stable isotopes 6Li and 7Li.
+Recent high-precision measurements are sensitive to the tiny isotopic shift in Li absorption (which manifests itself in the shape of the blended, thermally broadened line) and indicate 6Li/7Li ≤ 0.05 [77, 78], thus confirming that 7Li is dominant.
+A 6Li plateau (analogous to the 7Li plateau) has also been claimed [77].
+This has, however, been challenged by new observations and analyses [78, 79, 80], which show that stellar convective motions can generate asymmetries in the line shape that mimic the presence of 6Li.
+Hence the deduced ratio in the best studied stars should be interpreted as an upper limit on the 6Li abundance [78].

-Turning to He, the only data available are from the Solar system and (high-metallicity) H II regions in our Galaxy [75].
-This makes inferring the primordial abundance difficult, a problem compounded by the fact that stellar nucleosynthesis models for He are in conflict with observations [76].
-Consequently, it is no longer appropriate to use He as a cosmological probe; instead, one might hope to turn the problem around and constrain stellar astrophysics using the predicted primordial He abundance [77].
+Turning to 3He, the only data available are from the Solar system and (high-metallicity) H II regions in our Galaxy [81].
+This makes inferring the primordial abundance difficult, a problem compounded by the fact that stellar nucleosynthesis models for 3He are in conflict with observations [82].
+Consequently, it is inappropriate to use 3He or D+3He as cosmological probes; instead, one might hope to turn the problem around and constrain stellar astrophysics using the predicted primordial 3He abundance [83].